pbuckner/x-plane_plugins/XPython/docs/source/index.rst

 ..
 Note:: **Status**

-   * The plugin appears to be complete and working
+   * The plugin is complete and working.
+We've ported a few existing Python2 based plugins to verify functionality.
-   * The documentation, especially in the stub files, is complete and accurate.
+   * The documentation is complete and accurate.
+We provide both stub files (python, which allows your linter to check you code in real time) and this web-based documenation.

-   Current effort is porting documentation to this web format, adding demos
+   Please contact me directly with questions ``xppython3 [at] avwnx.com``.

-   While I invite curious plugin developers to experiment with this plugin, please realize there is a non-zero chance we'll still see a minor API change.
+   Also, please me

-   Please contact me directly with questions ``pbuck [at] avwnx.com``.
+   me know about confusing documentation: There's no point in building a plugin if no one can figure out how to use it.

 XPPython3 is a plugin for Laminar Research `X-Plane <https://www.x-plane.com>`_.
 It supports writing of additional plugins using python3.
 This is an upgrade of Sandy Barbour's excellent